TakafumiSakagami/cpiaengine/README.md

 ## menu.h

+### struct savedata

+Remember those global variables we talked about?
+If any of them are written here, they can be stored into the `savedata` structure.
+The pause menu further down makes use of this to save and load variables.
+Butano's sram demo will be useful for understanding it.

+The By Your Side demo makes use of save points, but in the template project there's no real functionality to this.

+### namespace menu

 Here we have `menu::pause`, which is... a pause menu.
 There's no actual functionality programmed into it, but I added it in for demonstration purposes.
+The skeleton of saving and loading is here, at least.

 `menu::pause` is triggered by `texter::dialogue`, during the input checking portion signaled in-game by the click to continue icon.
+In some demos, the pause menu is triggered by other means, and in some, it is absent entirely.

 If the player presses start, a simple image-based menu will appear.
 The player's cursor is stored as a value named `menu_pos`, which updates whenever the player presses up or down.

 By default, `menu_pos` is set to 1.
 If the player pressed down twice, `menu_pos` would become 3.

-You could program it so that, if the player presses A while `menu_pos` is 3, the third option on the menu will be triggered.
-Examples of this in action can be found in the By Your Side demo's map menu and choice menu.
+If the player presses A while `menu_pos` is 3, the third option on the menu will be triggered.

+### Other menus?

+The By Your Side demo has further menus added into this namespace.
+They're all basically the same code, so comparing them will help you get a clear picture of how to make your own.

 ## panner.h